-To state a few, Kale has a low quantity of saturated fat and is very low in cholesterol content.
-Yes, goodbye to heart diseases!
+Steamed Kale has a low quantity of saturated fat and is very low in cholesterol content.

 2. Anti-Cancer Properties

 Kale also contains chlorophyll that prevents the body from soaking heterocyclic amines, which are linked to the causes of Cancer.

 3. Supports Heart Health

-To state more benefits for the heart, Kale consists of omega-3 fatty acid, which fights against the inflammation of roots of heart diseases.
+Not to forget, Kale consists of omega-3 fatty acid, which fights against heart inflammation.

 4. Good for Eyes

-Mind it, these carotenoids are not found in the human body and need to be consumed from a food source.
+However, these carotenoids are not found in the human body and must be consumed from Kale.